danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 ---
-title:  Using complex gestures in a ScrollView
+title:  Using complex gestures in a SwiftUI ScrollView
 date:   2022-11-16 08:00:00 +0000
 tags:   swiftui